fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/ItemTracking/readme.md

 * <details><summary>How does it work?</summary>

 	* On map starts loading 0.5 second later
-		* Find all items on the map and control limit
+		* Find all weapons and items on the map and control limit
-		* Removes items until total numbers match the limit
+		* Removes weapons and items until total numbers match the limit
-		* First aid kits、defibrillators、pills、adrenalines、molotovs、pipe bombs、vomitjars、prop tanks、oxy tanks、gas cans、fireworks
+			* First aid kits, defibrillators, pills, adrenalines, molotovs, pipe bombs, vomitjars, prop tanks, oxy tanks, gas cans, fireworks
+			* Melee weapons, chainsaws
+			* Pistol, magnum pistols
+			* All primary weapons
-	* Modify [data/ItemTracking.cfg](data/ItemTracking.cfg) and control items limit on the map
+	* Modify [data/ItemTracking.cfg](data/ItemTracking.cfg) and control weapons and items limit on the map
 		* Click file for more details...
 	* Keep item spawns the same position number on both rounds in versus/scavenge
 </details>